2016 CrossFit Games: Event 2: Ranch Deadlift Ladder

-Event 1 was a seven kilometer run was based around a similar event in the 2009 CrossFit Games.
-Mat Fraser and Samantha Briggs were the winners of this event.
-The second event, a deadlift ladder, was similar to Event 2 of 2009 but with heavier weights since many were able to lift the heaviest weights in 2009.
+The second event, a deadlift ladder, followed 10 minutes after the runners finished, but with the athletes lifting in the reverse order that they finish the run.
+The event was similar to Event 2 of 2009 but with heavier weights since many were able to lift the heaviest weights in 2009.
 The men's weight started at 425 pounds and ended at 615 pounds while the women's weight started at 275 pounds and ended at 415 pounds.
-The competitors had to lift in reverse order of finish in the first event; the last place finisher start the event first, ten minutes after completing the run.
+The last place finisher of the ranch run event start the event first, ten minutes after completing the run.
 Sam Dancer (the last place finisher on the run) and Brooke Wells (who took 37th of 40 on the run) both won the event by completing the ladder.